 “How did you meet all of those expectations in one curriculum? ”

 Great question!
 It wasn’t easy.
 I did a ton of research and continued my hunt.
 In the end, I decided to create my own handwriting curriculum and now it is available for you!

 I cannot walk through the entire curriculum within this post.
-However, you can check out the infographic below to get a sneak peek of what’s included and I will take you on a personal curriculum tour in the next blog post.
+However, you can check out the infographics within this post to get a sneak peek of what’s included and I will take you on a personal curriculum tour in the next blog post.

 Ready?
 Get Set.
 Go!
 Print™ is the handwriting packet I use today and it contains all of my expectations listed above and so much more!